 For example, Progressive’s auto policy appears to match coverage to a vehicle that the new one replaced.
 If you replaced an old vehicle that didn’t have collision coverage, the new vehicle won’t be covered for collision until you notify Progressive.
 GEICO’s auto policy appears to have the same restriction.
 State Farm’s policy doesn’t appear to distinguish between an additional vehicle and one that replaces a vehicle on the policy.

 As always, check your own policy or with your own insurer to find out how your policy addresses the issue of automatic coverage on a new vehicle.
 For answers to these and other insurance questions, contact Noyes Hall & Allen in South Portland Maine.
+If you’re already a Noyes Hall & Allen client, you can notify us about vehicle changes from our Client Center.
 We’re independent and committed to you.